Techtonica/curriculum/ergonomics/ergonomics.md

     - Try to work for 50-55 minutes of every hour  and use last 5-10 minutes to stretch your body and walk around.

   - Neutral body positioning
-    - Comfortable working posture in which your joints are naturally aligned,Elbows are bent 90 degrees & forearms parallel with floor ,Knees & hips bent 90 degrees & thighs parallel with floor,Computer monitor is at eye-level, not above or below.
+    - Comfortable working posture in which your joints are naturally aligned,elbows are bent 90 degrees & forearms parallel with floor ,knees & hips bent 90 degrees & thighs parallel with floor,computer monitor is at eye-level, not above or below.
-    -  It Reduces stress and strain on the muscles, tendons, and skeletal system and reduces the risk of developing a musculoskeletal disorder
+    -  It reduces stress and strain on the muscles, tendons, and skeletal system and reduces the risk of developing a musculoskeletal disorder

   - Managing Heavy Computer Use
     - Seek out variation in tasks (emails, meetings, coding) and workstations.
     - Take breaks every 50-55 minutes.
-    - Mix non-computer-related tasks into the workday, e.g Meetings, lunch with colleagues, walking to someone’s desk to talk to them.
+    - Mix non-computer-related tasks into the workday, e.g meetings, lunch with colleagues, walking to someone’s desk to talk to them.

 ### Common Mistakes / Misconceptions